piotrmaslanka/satella/docs/coding/debug.md

 arguments can also be tuples or lists, in that case if any of these types matches, it's OK.

+If you don't want to check a particular argument for type, pass None as type.
+Conversely, to check for being None, pass (None, ).

 If type check fails, TypeError will be raised.